Spain scrambles to stem storm over gas with supplier Algeria

 Major supplier Russia is using gas for leverage against countries that oppose its invasion of Ukraine.
 Russian state-owned energy giant Gazprom this week informed Poland and Bulgaria, both members of the European Union and NATO, that it is suspending their supplies.
 Polish and Bulgarian leaders accused Moscow of blackmail.

 As European countries seek alternatives to Russian gas, supplies from Algeria have taken on added importance.
-Spain is a leader in wind and solar power but continues to rely heavily on energy imports — with Algeria providing more than a third of its natural gas.
+Italy, which is also scrambling to wean itself off Russian energy, struck a deal this month to boost gas imports from Algeria.
+Spain is a leader in wind and solar power but continues to rely on energy imports — with Algeria providing more than a third of its natural gas.

-The diplomatic freeze between Morocco and Algeria has forced Spain into a delicate balancing act.
+The spat between Morocco and Algeria has forced Spain into a delicate balancing act.

 The feud between Morocco and Algeria is largely rooted in the disputed region of Western Sahara, a former Spanish colony in North Africa that is rich in phosphates and borders fertile fishing grounds.
 It was annexed by Morocco in 1976.